-On October 10, 2016 a bovine TB positive steer was found during routine slaughter surveillance at a slaughter plant.
+On October 10, 2016, a bovine TB positive steer was found during routine slaughter surveillance at a slaughter plant.
 The infected animal was traced back to a Huron County feedlot using the Radio Frequency ID (RFID) on the animal.
 This feedlot was declared affected on October 25, 2016 and placed under quarantine.
 As of June 13, 2018, all cattle have been slaughtered with no further finding of disease.
-Once the feedlot is emptied it must be cleaned by the producer, disinfected by MDARD, and permitted to sit empty for 30 days prior to being restocked.
+Partial cleaning has been completed by the producer and disinfection by MDARD.
+The quarantine remains in effect pending complete cleaning and disinfection of the remaining barns and 30 days downtime afterward.